About SafeNest

 Water Quality Methodology

-• Health-based violations (past 5 years): -0.5 per violation.
-These indicate contaminant levels that may pose health risks.
+Health-based violations (past 5 years): -0.5 per violation

 Toxic Sites Methodology

-• Total chemical releases: -0.5 per 50,000 lbs released.
-Higher volumes pose greater exposure risk.
+Total chemical releases -0.5 per 50,000 lbs

-• Carcinogen releases: -0.5 if any facility nearby releases known carcinogens.
+Carcinogen releases -0.5 if any nearby

-• Superfund NPL sites within 5 miles: -1.0 (if none within 2 miles).
+Superfund NPL within 5mi -1.0 (if none within 2mi)

-• Non-NPL Superfund sites within 5 miles: -0.3 per site.
+Non-NPL Superfund within 5mi -0.3 per site

-• RCRA violations nearby: -0.2 per violation.
-Hazardous waste handling violations.
+RCRA violations -0.2 per violation

 Data Sources